-As of December 31, 2009, the Company did not record any liability for uncertain tax positions.
+As of December 31, 2010, the Company did not record any liability for uncertain tax positions.
 The Company's policy is to recognize, if any, tax related interest as interest expenses and penalties as general and administrative expenses.
-For the year ended December 31, 2009, the Company did not have any interest and penalties associated with tax positions.
+For 2010, the Company did not have any interest and penalties associated with tax positions.